-- Study a course which has 100% overall satisfaction in the National Student Survey 2016
+- English at Derby has been ranked No.1 in the UK for overall student satisfaction in the National Student Survey 2022

 - This degree will change the way that you think: you will encounter a wide range of literature from across the globe, studied in the context of perspective-altering theories concerning identity, desire, cultural politics and the nature of reality itself.

-- The course equips you with the skills and knowledge you need for excellent career prospects in fields ranging from teaching, journalism and publishing to acting and arts administration.
+- The course equips you with the skills and knowledge you need for excellent career prospects in fields which include (though are not limited to) teaching, journalism, publishing and arts administration.

-- Our teaching team is made up of experts who are passionate about the subject and dedicated to your success: in the latest National Student Survey, 95% of students praised our staff for the quality of their teaching.
+- Our teaching team is made up of experts who are passionate about the subject and dedicated to your success.

-- There is the opportunity to broaden your experience with work-based learning projects, study visits to cultural and heritage institutions, as well as lectures and seminars conducted by of guest speakers
+- There is the opportunity to broaden your experience with work-based learning projects, study visits to cultural and heritage institutions, as well as lectures and seminars delivered by guest speakers.

 - Our assessment strategy is designed to produce confident, articulate and independent graduates.
+There are no exams.
 As well as essays, you will be assessed on your participation in seminars and your ability to lead them.
-We also place great emphasis on developing your research skills, with conference papers and independent projects forming a key part of stages two and three.
+We also place great emphasis on developing your research skills, with conference papers and independent projects forming a key part of the second and third year.